 Our network was originally designed to distribute electricity in one direction from large grid substations.
 Although a single generator less than 10kW probably won't upset the way our network operates, too many separate generators in any one part of our network might (a condition referred to as "export congestion" in the Code).
 We therefore reserve the right to decline an application to connect any generation to our network if we believe that installing generation in that area could interfere with the operation of our network or with our customers' quality of supply.
-In the event that we receive more than one application to connect generation to part of our network the Code allows us to treat those applications as competing bids for limited capacity as long as we consider the overall purpose of the Code.
+We also reserve the right to approve your application but with limited export capabilities.